News & More

 Main use STI prevention HIV prevention

-Guidance by BASHH (UK) NHS / UKHSA
+Guidance BASHH (UK) BASHH

-Prescription required Yes Yes (via NHS or private clinic)
+Prescription required Yes Yes

 While PrEP protects against HIV, DoxyPEP helps reduce the risk of bacterial infections.
+These medicines should only be used together following a clinical assessment, as your prescriber will review suitability and any potential interactions.

-Like all antibiotics, DoxyPEP should be used responsibly to avoid resistance.
+Like all antibiotics, DoxyPEP should be used responsibly to reduce the risk of antimicrobial resistance.

 It’s important to:

-• Take it only when clinically appropriate.
+• Take it only when clinically appropriate

-• Follow the prescribed dosage.
+• Follow the prescribed dosage

-• Continue regular STI testing and condom use.
+• Continue regular STI testing and condom use

 • Individuals with multiple or new sexual partners